markomanninen/modelobserver/README.md

 var model = obs.createModel(obj);
 ```

-After initialization you have several new properties and function available which will be introduced next.
-Note that all new properties and function names are now reserved word on the model, so they shouldn't be used or overwritten on model attributes.
+After initialization you have several new properties and functions available which will be introduced next.
+Note that all new properties and function names are now reserved words on the model, so they shouldn't be used or overwritten with model attributes.

 #### Value property

-The most fundamental of the new properties of the model is a value property.
+The most fundamental one of new properties of the model is a value property.
 While model observer without value triggers allows traditional property retrieval, model value triggers change the functionality to enhance model.
-In short you should always use `model.branch.node.value` to get the value of the wanted property.
+So now you should use `model.branch.node.value` to get the value of the wanted property.
 If value property is provoked for a branch like: `model.branch` it will output object data in json object format.
-Note that array is still an object.
+Note that non scalar array is still an object, not a node.
 Only scalar values like numbers, strings, null and undefined are regarded as node values.

-Few examples should make this more clear:
+Few examples should show how to use value property:

 ```
 console.log(model.foo.bar.value) -> "baz"